 This is an existing document which has been reviewed prior to re-tendering.
+The document style has been brought in line with EE SPECs for other battery & charger systems.
 Some sections have been re-written to make non-brand specific, to remove ambiguities, or to simplify the requirements.

 A full list of the changes can be found in the 'Document Revision & Review Table'.

-Substantive technical changes are as follows:
+The main technical changes are as follows: